olebole/irafdoc/doc/specred.specplot.rst

   be the image name, the image title, the index number, or a user defined label.
 The default label type is specified by the parameter
   <i>labels</i>.
 For user labels the initial labels may be specified in a
   file.
-Interactively the label type may be changed using the <tt>":labels"</tt>
+Interactively the label type may be changed using the <span style="font-family: monospace;">":labels"</span>
   command and the user assigned labels may be defined by a colon command or by using the cursor to mark the position for the label.
 The label position is given relative to the range of the graph and the mean